Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 leg from step 2.
 On step 4, you shift weight onto your left leg that was pointing to the floor.
 Steps 5&6 are an anchor step.

+#### Single-arm turn-in

+The footwork is the same as in a sugar push for the leader.
+Use it from an [open] hold.
+Steps 1 and 2 are for executing a [piston] so the follower will turn 180 degrees into [back-to-front] position.
+On 3& raise your left arm over her head.
+On 4 gently push her back in between her shoulder blades so she knows to walk under the arm.
+Steps 5&6 are an anchor step.

+#### Two-arm turn-in

+Same as [single-arm turn-in], but use both hands to do a [left hammerlock].

+### Hairbrush

+Also known as a head-wrap.
+It requires a [handshake] or [scout] hold.

 ### Side passes

 #### Spinning right side pass